banj-oe/IRL-Acronyms/README.md

 LA: Link Aggreation, or being able to bond separate network connections

-OBS: Open Broadcast System, the open source software that generally does the last leg of sesnding a stream out to provider.
+OBS: Open Broadcast System, the open source software that generally does the last leg of encoding and sending stream out to provider.

 RIST: Reliable Internet Streaming Protocal is a modern protocal for video transmission